 Connecting to Reclaimed Water

 Reclaimed water is highly purified wastewater that is ordinarily discharged to the Colorado River.
-Austin Water takes some of the water, stores it in tanks and pumps it to customers for non-drinking uses such as irrigation, cooling, toilet flushing and manufacturing.
-Using reclaimed water conserves our drinking water supply.
+Austin Water takes some of the water, stores it in tanks and pumps it to customers for non-drinking uses such as irrigation, toilet flushing, and industrial cooling.
+Using reclaimed water conserves our drinking water.

-If you are interested in having a reclaimed water connection, let us know and we can provide information on what is involved.
+If you're interested in a reclaimed water connection, let us know and we can provide more information.
 After paying for a meter, we’ll arrange with our contractor to install a service line and meter box.
 The cost of a connection can be substantially reduced if it is done with the construction of the main.